Skip to content

 The visitor to your site wants to know who you are and what you have to offer.
 Again, give the reader what she wants.

-Keep your site simple, easy to read, and with a clear and simple call- to-action.
+Keep your site simple, easy to read, and with a clear call to action.

-Okay, now that that you have the reasons for keeping your site simple and your call-to-action simple, here is one reason marketers may use the Hide and Seek strategy.
+Okay, now that you have the reasons for keeping your site simple and call to action simple, here is one reason marketers may use the Hide-and-Seek strategy.

-There is a marketing philosophy that uses a succession of Yeses to trigger the mind of the potential client or customer.
+There is a marketing philosophy that uses a succession of Yeses to trigger the the potential client or customer’s mind.
 It’s to motivate him, to say YES to the offer.
 According to pro marketer Clay Collins, this is considered ‘micro commitments’ or the YES ladder.
 Each time the visitor responds to the request, the conversion possibility increases.

-While this might be a useful strategy for high-end products, for lower-end products, like your books or products under $50, this strategy could back-fire, especially with time factored in the equation.
+While this might be a useful strategy for high-end products, for lower-end products like your books or products under $50, it could backfire, especially with time is factored in.
 It’s not a good thing to make visitors jump through hoops to get the information they need.

 MORE ON WRITING FOR CHILDREN